joeysherman/farkle/README.md

 Farkle is a classic dice game that combines luck and strategy.
 Players roll six dice and must decide which combinations to keep and which to re-roll to maximize their score.
 The game features:

-- Realistic 3D dice physics using React Three Fiber
+- 3D dice physics using React Three Fiber
 - Multiplayer support with real-time updates
 - Beautiful animations and visual effects
 - Score tracking and statistics